How Noderr Works

 1. Capital Deposit: The process is initiated when a user deposits capital into one of Noderr’s professionally managed yield vaults.
 Each vault is designed with a specific risk profile, allowing users to select a strategy that aligns with their investment objectives.

-3. Sustainable Yield Generation: As the ATE successfully executes its strategies, the vault’s underlying assets appreciate in value.
+3. Sustainable Yield Generation: As the Autonomous Trading Engine (ATE) successfully executes its strategies, the vault’s underlying assets appreciate in value.
 This increase is reflected in the net asset value (NAV) of the vault tokens held by the user.
-The user can monitor the performance of their investment in real-time through the Noderr dApp and can choose to withdraw their capital and accrued yield at any time, subject to the protocol’s unbonding period.
+The user can monitor the performance of their investment in real-time through the Noderr dApp and can withdraw their capital and accrued yield from the vault subject to its redemption terms.
+Node operators who stake $NODR are separately subject to a unified 21-day unstaking period before staked $NODR can be released.

 The Role of the Decentralized Node Network